|Policy Title||Alcoholic Beverages on Campus|

 A. USE OF ALCOHOLIC BEVERAGES ON CAMPUS

-2. Persons 21 and over are prohibited from possessing open containers and consuming alcoholic beverages except in authorized residence hall rooms, suites, apartments, licensed dining facilities or authorized campus buildings during University-sanctioned events.
+- Persons 21 and over are prohibited from possessing open containers and consuming alcoholic beverages except in authorized residence hall rooms, suites, apartments, licensed dining, athletic and event facilities or authorized campus buildings during University-sanctioned events.

-3. Possession of open containers and/or the consumption of alcoholic beverages is prohibited on University grounds, including in all common areas and athletic fields, by any person regardless of age, except at University-sanctioned events when appropriate arrangements have been made.
+- Possession of open containers and/or the consumption of alcoholic beverages is prohibited on University grounds, including in all common areas and unlicensed athletic and event facilities, by any person regardless of age, except at University-sanctioned events when appropriate arrangements have been made.

-4. Persons 21 and over are prohibited from removing alcoholic beverages from or bringing such beverages into dining facilities or University-sanctioned events.
+- Persons 21 and over are prohibited from removing alcoholic beverages from or bringing such beverages into dining, athletic or event facilities or University-sanctioned events.

-8. Sponsor(s) of social events at which alcohol is served assume full responsibility for the enforcement of all federal, state and local laws and University policies with respect to the consumption of alcohol.
+- Sponsor(s) of social events at which alcohol is served assume full responsibility for upholding University policy and the enforcement of all federal, state and local laws and University policies with respect to the consumption of alcohol.
 This responsibility includes serving appropriate amounts of non-alcoholic beverages and food at events where alcohol is served.